 This document reviews existing conditions in a neighborhood in the island nation of Barbados, and suggests practical methods and policy changes to bring the built environment into greater harmony with nature.
 The author argues that under the rubric of "sustainability," relatively minor efforts can increase livability for residents and enhance tourism, one of the country's main economic drivers.

 This project was developed by students in USP 575: Urban Design Workshop.
 This course, co-taught by Don Stastny, FAICP and FAIA, and Ed Starkie, annually takes on an important urban design question in the region.
-The course was developed to provide graduate students with more hands-on design training, and it also serves as the capstone for the graduate certificate in Urban Design offered through a partnership between the Toulan School and the Architecture Department at PSU.
+The course was developed to provide graduate students with more hands-on design training for the graduate certificate in Urban Design, offered through a partnership between the Toulan School and the Architecture Department at PSU.
 The project this year addresses the issues associated with a station on a new light rail line.
 The proposed Clinton Street Station would trigger redevelopment on surrounding properties, and would have to be planned and implemented in a manner that does not negatively impact surrounding neighborhoods and communities.
 This project is becoming an important community issue, and the products of the workshop will be used by neighbors, neighborhood associations land owners, the transit agency, and city bureaus.

 This project was developed in partnership with Metro, the regional government in the Portland metropolitan area, to help to frame the core issues associated with updating the Metro "Future Vision," a long-term look at the broader region.
 Metro is charged with updating the Future Vision every 15 years, with the next update due in 2010.
 The papers collected here were developed by students in USP 594: Planning in the Pacific Northwest as a means for helping Metro decide what kind of update it wanted to do, and how.
 These papers will be used by Metro as it develops the final workplan for updating the Future Vision.